tahatopal1/bookshelf-app/README.md

 ![](https://cdn.discordapp.com/attachments/613711994016628739/779960823652286484/unknown.png)

-Admins also performs another stuff like saving, removing etc...
+Admins also perform another stuff like saving, removing etc...

 And users, can save some book from admin shelves.